Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Interpretation Methods

 However, the number of time-series features for a failure unit (i.e., $\#\text{metrics}\times 191$) can be extremely large (e.g., thousands), while the feature dimension of \ours{} (i.e., $Z$) is much lower (e.g., three).
-It indicates that \ours{} would not consider most of these time-series features.
-To remove the useless and noisy time-series features, we first reconstruct metrics from the unit-level features given by \ours{} and then compare the time-series features extracted from the original and reconstructed metrics.
+It indicates that \ours{} cannot consider most of these time-series features.
+To remove the useless and noisy time-series features, for each failure class, we first train a decoder to reconstruct metrics from the unit-level features given by \ours{} and then compare the time-series features extracted from the original and reconstructed metrics.
+A decoder comprises a one-dimensional transpose convolution (1-D DeConv) layer, which can be treated as a transpose operation of Conv1D \cite{dumoulin2016guide}, and a fully-connected layer, and is trained by minimizing the mean square error between the original and reconstructed metrics.
 If a time-series feature differs a lot in the original and reconstructed metrics, it is not reserved by the \ours{} model and should be removed.

-We train a decoder for each failure class for metric reconstruction, which comprises a one-dimensional transpose convolution (1-D DeConv) layer, which can be treated as a transpose operation of Conv1D \cite{dumoulin2016guide}, and a fully-connected layer.
-To train the decoders, we minimize the loss function $\mathcal{L}_{AE}$, which measures the mean square error between each pair of original and reconstructed metrics: